 The LGBTQ Community Fund creates an inclusive and welcoming environment for Northeast Florida’s lesbian, gay, bisexual, transgender and queer community.

-Honoring the legacy of A.L.
-Lewis, this Fund ignites transformational change in Jacksonville’s Black communities.
+The A.L.
+Lewis Black Opportunity & Impact Fund ignites transformational change in Jacksonville’s Black communities.